 After popping it and slathering it with butter, aimlessly wandering through it is our third favorite thing to do with corn.
 Check out a few of our favorite fall mazes.

 You can buy a quart of milk anywhere, but it comes with a neighborhood only at the general store.

 Autumn is a moment of heightened synchronicity, when all the natural world seems to hunker down for the onset of winter.

 Can you name this camp and the lake it’s on?

 On the highway between Solon and Bingham, a sign indicates you’re exactly equidistant between the equator and the North Pole.

 How did the popular vacation-rental service become a hugely contentious issue in Maine?

 From “A Return to Golden Pond,” a photo essay by Benjamin Magro, in our September 1986 issue.

 Here’s your first, stunning look at Katahdin Woods and Waters National Monument.
 Check out our guide to the nation’s newest national monument.

 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from the May photo of Great Falls at Veterans Memorial Park, Lewiston.
+Here is our favorite letter from the July photo of Wiggly Bridge in York Harbor.